BIG-MAP/WP4_Inorganic_Synthesis_Platform/README.md

 3. Install python 3 if you don’t already have it available (the platform was developed using winpython, so this may be simplest to use)
 4. Navigate to the python ‘scripts’ folder (example: C:\Program Files\WPy64-31090\scripts)
 5. Open the windows command prompt by, for instance, typing ‘cmd’ into the file path in windows explorer
-6. The scripts require several additional modules on top of those provided by winpython, these are shown below:
+6. The scripts require several additional modules on top of those provided by winpython, these are:
 a.
 PySimpleGUI
 b.	requests
 c.	pyautogui